S4DIB/IBEX35-Factor-Model-Analysis/README.md

 1. **Acciona (ANA.MC)** - Dominant performer (green line at top)
    - Prices ranging from ~€95 to €200
-   - Significant volatility with peak around mid-2022 (~€190)
+   - Significant volatility with a peak around mid-2022 (~€190)
-   - Strong recovery in 2025 reaching new highs
+   - Strong recovery in 2025, reaching new highs
    - Clear cyclical pattern with construction/infrastructure cycles

 2. **Other stocks (BKT, ENG, COL, LOG)** - Similar price ranges
    - All trading between €5-30
    - Much lower absolute volatility
-   - Logista (LOG.MC) shows steady upward trend since 2023
+   - Logista (LOG.MC) shows a steady upward trend since 2023

 3. **Scale difference:**
    - ANA.MC trades at ~10x the price of other stocks
-   - This doesn't mean it's a "better" stock - just different price level
+   - This doesn't mean it's a "better" stock - just a  different price level
    - Return analysis (CAPM/FF3) is the proper comparison method

 ### 2. Jointplots (figures/jointplot_*.png)